Shayne Lavery: Club career

 Lavery played youth football for Oxford Sunnyside, Portadown and Glenavon.
 He was an unused substitute for Glenavon's first team in December 2014.

 In March 2015, Lavery moved to Everton following a successful trial.
 On 6 December 2017, Lavery was named in Everton's first-team squad for the Europa League match away to Apollon Limassol but was an unused substitute.

 Lavery moved on loan to Scottish Championship club Falkirk in January 2019.
 Following the end of his loan, Lavery departed Everton at the end of the 2018–19 season.

 On 31 May 2019, it was announced that Lavery had joined Linfield on a one-year deal.
 His deal was then extended by another year in May 2020.

 Lavery signed for Blackpool on 1 July 2021 on a two-year contract, with an option of a further 12 months.
 He scored, deep into injury time, on his debut as a second-half substitute in a 1–1 draw at Bristol City on 7 August.

 On 7 May 2024, Blackpool announced the player would be leaving the club in the summer when his contract expired.

 On 1 July 2024, Lavery joined League One side Cambridge United on a two-year deal.
 He scored his first goals for the club on 24 August, in a 4–4 draw with Blackpool in League One.
+On 6 May 2026, the club announced he was being released.